mrp97/django-yekpay/README.rst

         "postalCode": "64976",
         "city": "Dubai",
 }
-use the function yekpay_start_transaction(data) to start the transation and user will be redirected to yekpay's gateway and after completing transation yekpay will redirect to transation yekpay will redirect to YEKPAY_CALLBACK_URL you defined in setting.py earlier after that you can call the method yekpay_proccess_transaction(request) to verify if transation was successful or not in case of success it will return True and for fails it will return False(you can check terminal logs to see the error) and if there was something wrong with the payment it will return 'there was a problem in payment'
+use the function yekpay_start_transaction(data) to start the transation and you will get a dictionary back it's [0] index is the urls you can use and user will be redirected to yekpay's gateway and after completing transation yekpay will redirect to transation yekpay will redirect to YEKPAY_CALLBACK_URL you defined in setting.py earlier(or in transaction_data) after that you can call the method yekpay_proccess_transaction(request) to verify if transation was successful or not in case of success it will return True and for fails it will return False(you can check terminal logs to see the error) and if there was something wrong with the payment it will return 'there was a problem in payment'
 (again, you can check terminal logs for error).after all the row for this transaction will be verified in the database.